-Mothers Day comes from Sarah Adina Smith, who previously attained acclaim with her indie mystery film The Midnight Swim (2014).
+Mothers Day comes from Sarah Adina Smith, who previously attained acclaim with her indie mystery film The Midnight Swim (2014) and the subsequrnt Busters Mal Heart (2016).
 I really liked the start of the segment where Sophie Traub makes cryptic comments about not being able to have sex without getting pregnant Holidays being what it is, this is something you are not entirely sure whether you should be taking seriously.
 The segment dives off into some seriously out there territory as it gets Staub to the retreat and we next see her in a hot tub with a host of other naked women amid a drug trip in which a shaman woman also enters the tub and fixates on Traub with intent.
 Thereafter though, Smith doesnt seem to know where to go with the piece and it turns into something about Staub becoming pregnant again and being held a prisoner by the other women.
 We never find out why and the segment arrives at a baffling ending where she gives birth to something clearly not human with possibly apocalyptic results.

 Fathers Day is the only segment to come from someone who has had no prior directorial credits Anthony Scott Burns who had previously worked as a visual effects artist.
 I liked the mood that Burns creates in the episode with Jocelin Donahue receiving the tape from her father and following the trail to where he disappeared.
 However, while the whole segment is a build-up to what she will find when she gets there, the payoff only produces a puzzled huh.